Treaty of Athens: Terms

 The most important issue that remained unresolved was the fate of the North Aegean islands (Lesbos, Chios, Lemnos, Imbros and Tenedos), which were annexed by Greece during the war.
 The issue was left to the arbitration of the Great Powers, who in February 1914 awarded them, except for Imbros and Tenedos, to Greece.
 As the Ottoman Empire refused to give up its claims, a crisis erupted which led to a naval race during 1913-1914 and preparations were made for a renewed conflict on both sides.
 The situation was only defused by the outbreak of World War I.

-Aftermath

-After the Ottoman Empire was defeated in the First World War, Greece for a time gained Eastern Thrace up to the Çatalca line as well as Gökçeada (Imbros) and Bozcaada (Tenedos) and a zone in Anatolia around İzmir (Treaty of Sèvres), but was forced to cede them to the Republic of Turkey after the Turkey-Greece war under the Treaty of Lausanne.